-In recent competitions, Steve has been a semi-finalist in the SAS Vocal Competition (2023 and 2024) and a semi-finalist in the Jenson Competitions (2023).
+In recent competitions, Steve has been a finalist in the Patricia Crump Competition (2024), a semi-finalist in the Concorso internazionale di canto Lirico di Nicolai Ghiarov (2024), semi-finalist in the SAS Vocal Competition (2023 and 2024), and a semi-finalist in the Jenson Competitions (2023 and 2024).
 He received the Kenneth King second prize award in the Denver Lyric Opera Guild competition in 2021 and took the William Vennard Award in the national NATSAA competition in 2020.

 “Steven Groth is a splendidly voiced Florian (Princess Ida)”